cocafe/physmem/readme.md

 ### ⚠ Warning ⚠

-Reading or writing some locations of physical memory can cause data corruption, crash, or any unexpected behaviors.
-Beware for endianness.
+- Reading or writing some locations of physical memory can cause data corruption, crash, or any unexpected behaviors.
+- If `asmmap64` driver is not removed from system, calling its ioctl may not require promoted privileges to read/write arbitrary memory location.
+Use with cautions!
+- Beware for endianness.